ADHD Nation: Is This Disorder An Epidemic?

 Do you need help supporting a child with ADHD?

 Although the symptoms of ADHD may be specific, how they display themselves can be unique to the individuals affected.
 Some children may have trouble with socializing, as their ADHD may show up in the form of social deficits, such as talking over others, ignoring requests, and bossing other children around.
-Others may socialize without challenges but have major difficulties focusing their attention on tasks in school.
+Others may socialize without challenges but have major difficulties focusing on school tasks.
 Some children may experience difficulty in all areas of learning.

-ADHD is typically diagnosed in childhood once a child has reached school age.
-Because it largely influences the types of behaviors responsible for success in school (and eventually the workplace), it is frequently unnoticed or not a source of worry for parents until the deficits impact a child's grades or social habits.
+ADHD is typically diagnosed in childhood once a child reaches school age.
+Because this condition largely influences the behaviors responsible for success in school (and eventually the workplace), it is frequently unnoticed or not a source of worry for parents until the deficits impact a child's grades or social habits or causes negative impacts on a child’s behavior.

-Although ADHD is usually diagnosed in childhood, it can also be carried over into adulthood, and adults can receive a first-time diagnosis after reaching the age of eighteen.
-Issues with work, relationships, and personal care are usually the reasons for seeking a diagnosis, as many adults with ADHD may find themselves lacking the skills that seem to come naturally to others.
+Although ADHD is usually diagnosed in childhood, the diagnosis can be made in adulthood, and adults can receive a first-time diagnosis after reaching the age of 18.
+Issues with work, relationships, and personal care are usually the reasons for seeking a diagnosis, as many adults with ADHD may find themselves struggling with the skills that seem to come naturally to others.

-An epidemic is usually defined as an outbreak of infectious disease contained to a specific area, such as a people group, a state, or even a country, while a "pandemic" typically describes an outbreak that occurs in the general population worldwide.
-To be termed an epidemic, the outbreak in question generally has to feature a disease or condition that is infectious.
-Epidemics, then, cannot technically be applied to mental disorders and other conditions that do not have an infectious component.
+An epidemic is defined as an outbreak of infectious disease contained to a specific area, such as a people group, a state, or even a country, while a "pandemic" typically describes an outbreak that occurs in the general population worldwide.
+To be termed an epidemic, the outbreak in question generally has to feature an infectious disease or condition.
+Epidemics, then, cannot technically be applied to mental disorders and other conditions that do not have an infectious component, as mental disorders are not transmitted from person to person.

 ADHD Nation: The book that sparked the discussion